Welcome to Nestaway’s Brokerage page. Here we offer trade-in, second hand, ex-demo and display boats and equipment for sale.

 If you want to sell your Nestaway, or indeed any other boat up to approx 16ft, we have a good track record and the facilities to undertake any repairs that may be needed prior to sale.
 Brokerage rate 8% (£300 minimum) plus VAT.

 – Avon Rover 250.
-A trade-in, we think 12 years old and shows signs of use but being one of the famous Avon line it’s made from virtually indestructible Hypalon fabric and has many years to go yet.
-Details coming shortly.
+A trade-in, we think 14 years old and shows signs of use but being one of the famous Avon line it’s made from virtually indestructible Hypalon fabric and has many years to go yet.
+It has a high pressure dropstitch floor, so no faffing about with aluminium or plywood floorboards etc. These often go up to £500 or so on ebay, this one on offer at £450.

-– Parsun 3.6, 5.8 and 15hp two-stroke outboards.
-These are brand new (still in box) but quite old (thought pre 2006) two-strokes purchased as part of a warehouse clearance from another boat business that was closing down due to retirement.
-Being two-stroke they are lightweight for their power outputs, and being Parsun they are at the better end of the “new brands” and closely based on equivalent Yamahas (indeed many parts are interchangeable).
-They are long out of warranty but brand new in box, fantastic prices and a great deal if you have some mechanical knowledge (ie can look after a motor like this yourself).
-Offered at £300, £500 and £950 respectively.
+– Parsun 5.8 two-stroke outboard.
+Brand new (still in box) but quite old (thought pre 2006) two-stroke purchased as part of a warehouse clearance from another boat business that was closing down due to retirement.
+Being two-stroke it’s lightweight for the power output, and being Parsun it’s at the better end of the “new brands” and closely based on equivalent Yamahas (indeed many parts are interchangeable).
+Long out of warranty but brand new in box, fantastic price and a great deal if you can look after a motor like this yourself – it’s unlikely to be worth paying a dealer to service it etc. £500

 – SOLD Nautiraid Grand Narak 550 TourExp, red.
 This 5.5m two-person folding kayak, built 2017, is generally in excellent condition with one unfortunate small puncture, professionally repaired (you probably wouldn’t notice it if we didn’t point it out).
 The “TourExp” specification means it has the beautiful varnished ash wooden frames, with aheavy duty black PVC hull and a red deck with Nautiraid’s expedition fitout.
 Also included is a two-person spraydeck and two sprayskirts – all complete and ready for your next adventure.
 In the right hands this is a very capable boat and could be (they have been) taken anywhere from Indonesia to Antartica, but would also work perfectly well for day trips on the Thames… This fantastic folding kayak in this specification would now be the wrong side of £4000 new, owner is asking £—